riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

         This does not seem to be the case, at least for colors; see the [tabulation on Wikipedia Views][simple_colors].

+      * Could browsers like Opera Mini be adding pageviews as bots?
+        See the ["analytics and proxy/remote browsers"][opera] thread on the Analytics mailing list.
+        Probably not.

 # License

 Most permissive license Vipul Naik allows.